Cost to Replace a Built-In Microwave

 Cabinet renovations

-You may need to modify your kitchen cabinets if you choose a built-in or drawer microwave, especially if it’s a different type of microwave than what you had previously.
-It’s cheaper to change the cabinets you already have to fit a new microwave (costs range from $400 to $500) rather than adding new ones.
-Brand-new cabinets can cost upward of $500 or more per linear square foot.
+You may need to modify your kitchen cabinets if you choose a built-in or drawer microwave, especially if it’s a different type than you had before.
+It’s cheaper to change the cabinets you already have to fit a new microwave (costs range from $400 to $500) than to add new ones.
+Brand-new cabinets can cost upward of $500 or more per square foot.

 Mounting kit